 - Add and verify your domain name through Microsoft Online Services portal, and create the DNS records to route domain traffic to Office 365.

-- Clean up your on-premise Active Directory for synchronization.
+- Clean up your on-premise Active Directory for syncing.

 - Enable single sign-on and configure identity federation servers.